 Epilepsy occurs regardless of age, gender, cultural or socio-economic background.
 Epilepsy can develop at any stage of life, but it is more common in children, adolescents, and people over 60.

-There are more than 70 different seizure types.
-A person with epilepsy may experience one or more types of seizure.
+There are at least 60 different types of seizures.
+A person with epilepsy may experience one or more seizure type.
 Their behaviour during a seizure depends on the type of seizure and the area of the brain being affected.
-Click here for more information about seizures.
+Click here for more information about different types of seizures.

-Around 70% of people living with epilepsy will gain control of their seizures by taking anti-epileptic drugs (AEDs).
-For the remaining 30%, their epilepsy is considered to be ‘uncontrolled’ or ‘drug resistant’ and alternative treatment options, such as neurosurgery or vagal nerve stimulation, may be offered to reduce or eliminate seizure activity.
+Around 70% of people living with epilepsy will gain control of their seizures by taking anti-seizure medications (ASMs).
+For the remaining 30%, their epilepsy is considered to be ‘uncontrolled’ or ‘drug resistant’ and alternative treatment options, such as neurosurgery or vagal nerve stimulation, may be offered to improve or eliminate seizure activity.
 Some childhood epilepsy syndromes are ‘outgrown’.